rust-lang/rust/active/0000-statically-sized-literals.md

 And the coercion from `ref_to_str_of_fixed_size_bikeshed<'a, N>` to `str<'a>` (`StrImplRef<'a, [u8, ..N]> -> StrImplRef<'a, [u8]>`) is an usual DST coercion.
 And dereference on `ref_to_str_of_fixed_size_bikeshed<'a, N>` should return `&'a str_of_fixed_size_bikeshed<N>`.
 And every `&'a str` has to be rewritten as `str<'a>` (and `&str` as `str`), which is a terribly backward incompatible change (but automatically fixable).
-I suppose this change to `str` may be useful by itself and can be proposed by a separate RFC.
+I suppose this change to `str` may be useful by itself and can be proposed as a separate RFC.

  [1]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4121.pdf